 There are two different ways to learn your companies worth, an opinion of value, or the more formal, written business appraisal.

 A business appraisal is mostly used to satisfy a third party like a bank or buyer when they are obtaining financing.
-It’s an extensive process that involves a deep dive into the books and analysis of revenue cycles, cash flow, and risk.
-The process typically takes a couple of weeks depending on the size and complexity of the business.
+It’s an extensive process that involves a deep dive into the books.
+It also includes an analysis of revenue cycles, cash flow, and risk.
+The process typically takes a couple of weeks.
+The length of time depends on the size and complexity of the business.
 Unless there is an outside driving force, there is little reason for a business to incur this expense just for general informational purposes.

 The less formal approach is the opinion of value.
 An active business broker that is familiar with your industry can have a look at your financials and give you their opinion of the business’s value.
 The process is much less structured and faster.
-While the case can be made for the more formal business appraisal is more accurate, seasoned business brokers can come very close because they understand merger and acquisition activity in the market better than anyone else.
+The case can be made for the more formal business appraisal is more accurate.
+However, a seasoned business broker can come very close because they understand merger and acquisition activity in the market better than anyone else.

 “I recommend that businesses get an opinion of value no less than every 5 years and even more frequently if impending retirement is approaching.” – Bianca Evans, Senior Business Broker at Transworld Business Advisors

-A written business appraisal comes with a higher level of scrutiny and can be the backbone of financial transactions concerning the business.
+A written business appraisal comes with a higher level of scrutiny.
+It can be the backbone of financial transactions concerning the business.
 Expect to pay between $5,000-$30,000.
 There can be a wide range due to the complexity of the business.